 The pandemic ushered in the present era of contactless payments done via mobile phones.
 For years, Apple has pushed the idea of a mobile wallet.
 Thanks to the desire for electronic payment brought about by pandemic safety measures, the widespread use of mobile wallets has occurred.

-A recent report from eMarketer found that in-store mobile payment grew by 29 percent over 2020.
+A report from eMarketer found that in-store mobile payment grew by 29 percent over 2020.
 The numbers project that more than half of smartphone users will adopt mobile payment methods by 2025.

 Electronic Payment Gaining Popularity Across Industries